chandra-samal/OSM-language/README.md

 Remove two numbers from the top of the stack, then adds them and pushes the sum.

 - SUBTRACT
-Remove two numbers from the top of the stack, then subtracts them pushes the difference.
+Remove two numbers from the top of the stack, then subtracts them and pushes the difference.

+- PRODUCT
+Remove two numbers from the top of the stack, then multiply them and pushes the product.

 - PRINT  **string_literal**
 Takes a string_literal and prints it out on the terminal screen.